opendr-eu/opendr/docs/reference/human_model_generation.md

 Specifies whether the joints of the 3D model in the 3D space will be approximated or not.

 #### `PIFuGeneratorLearner.load`

-This method loads a pretrained model.

 ```python
 PIFuGeneratorLearner.load(self, path)
 ```

+This method loads a pretrained model.

+Parameters:
+- **path**: *str*
+  Specifies the folder where the model will be loaded from.

 #### `PIFuGeneratorLearner.download`

-This method downloads the needed pretrained models.

 ```python
 PIFuGeneratorLearner.download(self, path, url)
 ```

+This method downloads the needed pretrained models.

+Parameters:
+- **path**: *str, default=None*
+  Specifies the folder where data will be downloaded.

+- **url**: *str, default=OpenDR FTP URL*
+  URL of the FTP server.

 #### `PIFuGeneratorLearner.get_img_views`

-This method generate renderings of the generated 3D human model from a given set of rotation angles (yaw only).

 ```python
 PIFuGeneratorLearner.get_img_views(self, model_3D, rotations, human_pose_3D, plot_kps)
 ```
+This method generate renderings of the generated 3D human model from a given set of rotation angles (yaw only).

 #### References
 <a name="pifu-paper" href="https://shunsukesaito.github.io/PIFu/">[1]</a>